Candidiasis: What Is It?

 What are opportunistic pathogens?

-How is candidiasis produced?
+How does candidiasis develop?

-“If the fungus moves to the bloodstream, it can affect almost any organ of the body.
-This happens in patients with severely suppressed immune systems (uncontrolled HIV and terminal stage leukemia).”
+If the fungus passes into the bloodstream, it can affect almost any organ.
+It appears in severely immunosuppressed patients (poorly controlled HIV and terminal stage of leukemia).

-Due to alterations in bacteria flora
+Due to alterations in bacterial flora

+This is true because they “attack” both the good and the bad bacteria, leaving you with fewer defenses against fungi.
+When this barrier disappears, there’s the possibility of suffering a fungal infection.
 For example, it’s relatively common to find cases of vaginal candidiasis in young women after taking antibiotics.

 States of immunosuppression